Treatment with donors & gestational carriers

 Deliveries will not be accepted on Wednesdays, Saturdays, Sundays, or holidays.
 Specimens need to be delivered at least one week before planned use.

-Cost for storage is $400 per year or $55 per month.
+Cost for storage is $400 per year.
 The first billing sequence begins the first day of the month after the specimen is received.
 Please contact WFI at 608-824-0075 if you have any questions.

 Patients who are unable to carry a pregnancy to term may be interested in utilizing a gestational carrier.
 Carriers can be known family members or friends, or they could be selected through an agency.
 If you’re interested in working with a gestational carrier please let us know.